CollinAvidano/cs6262-research-project/README.md

 Tara Poteat (tpoteat3@gatech.edu)

 ## Project Overview
-code to explore the following aspects of these websites:
+We aimed to perform big data analysis on popular websites and check for common vulnerabilities.
+Our initial dataset (`top-1m.csv`) contains the top 1 million most popular sites from 2014, which was too large to run in a feasible amount of time.
+Thus, we took a random subset of 10,000 websites as our main dataset and wrote code to explore the following aspects of these websites:

 * DNS Records
 * Open Ports